xymvl4t3d/homelab-public/README.md

 # My Homelab
-Documentation and everything else for my homelab (public viewable)
+Documentation and everything else for my homelab